Sukhmani-Kaur1/Sukhmani-Kaur1/README.md

 <h1 align="center">Hi 👋, I'm Sukhmani</h1>
-<h3 align="center">Java Backend Developer</h3>
+<h3 align="center">Software Development Engineer in Test (SDET)</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Sukhmani-Kaur1&label=Profile%20views&color=0e75b6&style=flat" alt="Sukhmani-Kaur1" /> </p>
 <h3 align="left">About Me</h3>
 <div style="display: flex; justify-content: space-around;" >
- <p align="left" style="width: 50%;">Solution-oriented Backend Developer highly skilled in Java core, MySQL, Hibernate and Spring boot, Proficiency in DSA and demonstrated excellent communication and listening skills.
-I always strive to achieve the highest standard possible, at any given task or situation.
+ <p align="left" style="width: 50%;">An enthusiastic Software Development Engineer in Test (SDET) with a strong foundation in Java, JavaScript, and the basics of Python, I am passionate about delivering high-quality software solutions.
+With a keen eye for detail and a commitment to excellence,  al testing and have expertise in web automation frameworks such as Selenium and Cypress, as well as API testing with Postman and Rest Assured.
+I am also proficient in mobile testing with Appium, and CI/CD tools like Cucumber and Jenkins.
+I am dedicated to continuous learning and staying up-to-date with the latest industry trends and best practices.
  </p>
  <img  align="right" alt="Coding" width="200" src="https://mir-s3-cdn-cf.behance.net/project_modules/disp/601014116770475.6068beff4640a.gif">
 </div>